401-project-SGON/Code-Academy-Style-App/README.md

 ***
 ![](assests/ERD.png)

-### MVP Schema Diagram :-
+### MVP Schema Diagram:-
 ***
 ![](assests/scemaData.png)

 ****

 ## CRUD

 ### Create:POST

-In this route we return the all object record in our database as request body after creating the new object they will return the specific new object then this record will be added to the database.
+In this route we return the all object records in our database as a request body.
+After creating the new object, they will return the specific new object and then this record will be added to the database.

 ```javascript
 function create(req,res,next){